-I am listing the meal plan outlined below.
-To access all the recipes and a full grocery list, including prices (shopped at Aldi during the month of December) sign up here.
-(If you are already signed up for my weekly updates, you can access it here.)
+I have listed an outline of the meal plan below.
+To access all the recipes and a full grocery list, including prices (shopped at Aldi during the month of December 2017) sign up below.
+You will find it in my Resource Library under Meal Plans.

 Hopefully, this sample meal plan will inspire you to save some money on groceries.
 By purchasing easy-to-find ingredients and re-purposing the ingredients in simple meals, you can feed your family well without spending a fortune.
-If you would like all the recipes plus a complete grocery list, you can access that here.
+If you would like all the recipes plus a complete grocery list, you can get access to it below.